James-P-D/WasmDump/README.md

 cmake --build . --config RELEASE --target install
 ```

 If you struggle to build the executables yourself, you can grab the binary files from [here](https://github.com/James-P-D/WasmDump/tree/master/bin).
-Needless to say these files come without any warranty - use at your own risk!

 With the WebAssembly toolkit installed, we can try compiling our first WebAssembly file.
-Given the file (`simple.wat`)[https://github.com/James-P-D/WasmDump/blob/master/src/simple.wat] we can compile with the following:
+Given the file `(simple.wat)[https://github.com/James-P-D/WasmDump/blob/master/src/simple.wat]` we can compile with the following:

 ```
 wat2wasm.exe simple.wat -o simple.wasm